 8 Simon Bar Giora by far had the largest army of the seditious, (Wars of the Jews 4.9.6:534), and Idumea's betrayal by a certain Jacob (Wars 4.9.6:521-7:529) resulted in five thousand of that country's army and eight commanders capitulating to Simon Bar Giora - Wars of the Jews 5.6.1:248.

-9 Moderate Jews, under Ananias ben Ananias and Joseph ben Gorion formed a war counsil, divided Judaea into seven regions: Idumaea, Jericho, Perea, the Western region, the Central region, Galilee and Jerusalem.
-It appears that the strategy of this war counsil was to fight, side-by-side with the radical anti-Roman forces and then come to terms with the Romans by dialing down the war.
+9 Moderate Jews, under Ananias ben Ananias and Joseph ben Gorion, formed a war council, divided Judæa into seven regions: Idumaea, Jericho, Perea, the Western region, the Central region, Galilee, and Jerusalem.
+It appears that the strategy of this war council was to fight, side-by-side with the radical anti-Roman forces and then comes to terms with the Romans by dialing down the war.

 But this likelihood did not sit well with the Jewish nationalists, who suspected them of this ulterior motive.
-The nationalists ended up trying, torchering and killing these moderates and taking the direction of the revolt off a cliff, head-long.
-Roman troops, on the other hand came down from Syria into the Judæan theater of war and, through strategems, got the Jewish civil war under control - Wars 4.5.4:334-4.6.1:346.
+The nationalists ended up trying, torturing, and killing these moderates and taking the direction of the revolt off a cliff, head-long.
+Roman troops, on the other hand, came down from Syria into the Judæan theater of war and, through strategies, got the Jewish civil war under control - Wars 4.5.4:334-4.6.1:346.
 See description of the Roman army and its orderly habits - Wars of the Jews 3.5.1:70-8:108.

 12 Roman celebrations about the outcome of the war would not take place if God defeated the Roman Empire in the first century - Wars of the Jews 7.5.4:123—6:162.
 A consistent thread through all these Jewish conflicts with the Romans, from A.D.66 to A.D.136 is this: In no case did the Romans ultimately lose, so the losing forces cannot be conceived as Romans.